binkley/homebrewery-files/tuckers-kobolds.md

 #### Wet
 _(Rating: 1/10; Role: Setup)_

-Within 10' any creature and their posssessions are drentched.
+Within 10' any creature and their possessions are drenched.
 Non-magical light sources are extinguished and cannot be relit while wet.
 Creatures and items dry out after 10 minutes.
 While wet a character or item is at disadvantage for cold or lightning damage.

 {{pageNumber 3}}
 {{footnote The Hazards}}